 The FSA research studies I’ve conducted to date have also revealed alarming prevalence rates of FSA across diverse cultural and socioeconomic backgrounds, underscoring the universality of this issue.
 It transcends cultures, races, and socioeconomic statuses.
 Therefore, continued global efforts and collaboration are essential to combat this pervasive issue.
 Whether it’s in suburban America or rural India, the trauma inflicted by FSA leaves indelible marks on individuals and communities alike.

-Knowing that my work on FSA is now having global reach and impact will hopefully reassure adult survivors of this long-neglected, under-researched form of systemic abuse that what they have long been suffering from is at last being recognized within the Mental Health field as well as in Academic circles world-wide, further legitimatizing their genuine trauma and pain.
+Knowing that my work on FSA is now having global reach and impact will hopefully reassure adult survivors of this long-neglected, under-researched form of systemic abuse that what they have long been suffering from is at last being recognized within the Mental Health field as well as in Academic circles world-wide, further legitimizing their genuine trauma and pain.

 Advocacy and Support for FSA Adult Survivors